Our Greatest Team Parade: Route and viewing areas

 The parade set out from Mansion House at 1:30pm (BST), travelling along Queen Victoria Street and Cannon Street, including passing St Paul's Cathedral before passing along Ludgate Hill into Fleet Street and continuing towards Aldwych.
 It then travelled along The Strand and passed Trafalgar Square, travelling through Admiralty Arch and passing down The Mall before finishing at the Queen Victoria Memorial outside Buckingham Palace.
 A further celebration also took place outside Buckingham Palace.

 As the parade passed Trafalgar Square, a big screen at the base of Nelson's Column allowed live commentary and also allowed the general public to further celebrate the parade.

 Stewarded disabled viewing areas were available at Mansion House, St Paul's Cathedral and Trafalgar Square.

 Due to the previous day's 2012 Paralympic marathon and also for capacity reasons, the viewing area along The Mall between Admiralty Arch and the Memorial were restricted, reserved and ticketed only for those groups who had made invaluable contributions to the Games and their athletes.
 The infrastructure from the marathon was reused for the parade.
 The groups included members of the emergency services, military personnel, Team GB and Paralympics GB coaches and support staff, and friends and family of the athletes involved.
 Around 1000 school students were also invited, the numbers coming from every London borough with schools that participated in LOCOG Get Set Network.
 This was to ensure that one in eight 10–18-year-olds could view the parade free of charge.
-Invitations were also been extended to Team London Ambassadors and volunteers from across the UK.
+Invitations were also extended to Team London Ambassadors and volunteers from across the UK.
 In addition, an estimated 9,000 of the 70,000 volunteers (including Games Makers and Ceremonies Volunteers) won places via a ballot in The Mall in early September.
 The rest of the Games Makers were encouraged to line the remainder of the parade, wearing their uniforms.

 Members of the Royal Family were in attendance, particularly Anne, Princess Royal, herself a former Olympian.
 Zara Phillips (as she then was) was also in attendance, but in her capacity as a member of the Great Britain Eventing Team, rather than as a royal.
 Family members who were not in attendance were Queen Elizabeth II, the Duke of Edinburgh, the Duke and Duchess of Cambridge, and Prince Harry, in each case due to other engagements.